microsoft/ivy/doc/examples/quic/README.md

 A guide to the specification
 ============================

-The mechanized specification is given in terms of a set of protocol events or "actions" in the Ivy language.
-These events abstractly represent occurrences at various layers of the protocol stack, for example, the transmission of a QUIC packet from one endpoint to another, or the transfer of data to or from an application.
+The specification is given in terms of a set of protocol events or "actions" in the Ivy language.
+These events abstractly represent occurrences at various layers of the protocol stack, for example, the transmission of a QUIC packet, or the transfer of data to or from an application.
 To each of these events are attached *monitors*.
 The monitors assert requirements on the events that determine protocol compliance and also record history information by updating shared variables.
 This information makes it possible to specify legal sequences of events, and also to specify the required relationships between events occurring at different protocol layers.

-A good place to start in reading the specification is the file `quic_connection.ivy`, which contains the monitors for the various protocol events and the declarations of all of the relevant state variables.
-These specifications use structured representions of data such as packets or frames rather than byte-level encodings.
-The corresponding data types are described in the file `quic_types.ivy`, `quic_frame.ivy` and `quic_packet.ivy`.
+The protocol can be though of as composed of multiple layers.
+From top to bottom: Application, Security, Frame, Packet, Protection and Datagram (UDP).
+The specification: is divided into files correspoding to these layers:

+- Application: quic_application.ivy
+- Security: quic_security.ivy
+- Frame: quic_frame.ivy
+- Packet: quic_packet.ivy
+- Protection: quic_protection.ivy

+At each layer, we define necessary data types, state variables, and actions.
+Each action has a specification in terms of a *before* clause (its guard or precondition) and an *after* (its state update).
+The exception is the protection layer which simply provides procedures for encrypting and decrypting packets.

+Some additional files:
+- Byte-level encoding of packets: quic_ser.ivy
+- Byte-level decoding of packets: quic_deser.ivy

+The packet encoding and decoding are currently implemented in C++.

 The Ivy language used to express the specification is described [here](http://microsoft.github.io/ivy/language.html).
 An example of